zameo94/game_of_life/README.md

 ........
 ```

-Is eccepted only a matrix with a single digit number(1...9) for both rows and columns
+The only matrices allowed are those with a single digit number(1...9) for both rows and columns

 Was tested on: